ZaidRasheed/grades-portal/README.md

 ## Description and Approach

 - There are two collections in the database one for students and another for teachers.<br><br>
-- Whenever a user (student) is created a new student document is created in the database which has the same id, the structure of a student object is as follow:
+- Whenever a user (student) is created a new student document is created in the database which has the same document id as the user from firebase authentication, the structure of a student object is as follow:
 ```
 {
   name: string